Compact Online Reference Encyclopedia (CORE)

 As a general proposition, convicted persons enjoy no right to interstate travel or a constitutionally protected interest to supervision in another state.
 See Jones v.
 Helms, 452 U.S. 412, 418-20 (1981); Griffin v.
 Wisconsin, 483 U.S. 868, 874 (1987); U.S…

 ICAOS Rules 4.111 and 5.103 also require sending states to issue nationwide arrest warrants for absconders who fail to return to the sending state in no less than fifteen (15) business days.
-Warrant requirements apply to offenders who fail to return to…
+Warrant requirements apply to supervised individuals who fail to…

-As previously noted, Article I of ICAOS authorizes officers of a sending state to enter a receiving state, or a state to which an offender has absconded, for purposes of retaking an offender.
-With limited exceptions, the decision to retake an offender…
+As previously noted, Article I of ICAOS authorizes officers from a sending state to enter a receiving state, or any state where a supervised individual has absconded, for the purpose of retaking.
+Except for limited exceptions, the decision to retake lies…

-The courts have defined the relationship between sending state and receiving state officials as an agency relationship.
-Courts recognize that in supervising out-of-state offenders the receiving state acts on behalf of and as an agent of the sending state…
+The courts have defined the relationship between the sending state and receiving state officials as an agency relationship.
+Courts recognize that in supervising out-of-state supervised individuals the receiving state acts on behalf of and as an agent of…

 Displaying 1 - 16 of 16